 Three 5G Coverage

-Out of the four network coverage providers, Three has a largest amount of usable 5G spectrum.
-This is important for transmitting data and delivering higher speeds on the 5G network.
-In total, Three has 140MHz of 5G spectrum, compared to just 50MHz for Vodafone and 40MHz for EE and O2.
-A single 5G carrier of 100MHz will be offered by Three, giving download speeds that are about twice as fast as on other UK mobile networks.
+In total, Three has 140MHz of usable 5G spectrum, compared to 50MHz for Vodafone and 40MHz for EE and O2.
+This allows them to deploy a single 5G carrier of 100MHz which can offer peak download speeds up to twice as fast as that available on other networks.

 Three Home Broadband Coverage

-For customers travelling to one of 71 destinations (including most European countries, the USA, Australia and more), the Go Roam offer allows you to use your mobile phone at no extra charge.
-This is available both to customers on Pay Monthly and Pay As You Go.
+For customers travelling to one of 71 destinations (including most European countries, the USA, Australia and more), Go Roam allows you to use your mobile phone abroad at no extra charge.
+This is available to customers on both Pay Monthly and Pay As You Go.

-If you’re travelling to a country that isn’t part of Go Roam, additional charges will apply for your usage when abroad.
-In some countries, the £5/day Data Passport add-on will give you an unlimited data allowance at cheaper than standard international roaming rates (Azerbaijan, Canada, Malaysia, Mexico, Moldova, Myanmar, Pakistan, Russia, Saudi Arabia, South Korea, Taiwan, Thailand, Tunisia, Turkey and the United Arab Emirates).
+If you’re travelling to a country that isn’t a Go Roam destination, additional charges will apply for using your mobile phone abroad.
+In some countries, there’s a Data Passport add-on which will give you unlimited data abroad for £5 per day.
+The Data Passport is currently available in Azerbaijan, Canada, Malaysia, Mexico, Moldova, Myanmar, Pakistan, Russia, Saudi Arabia, South Korea, Taiwan, Thailand, Tunisia, Turkey and the United Arab Emirates.